jburroni/aistats2023/camera.md

 further edit the PDF, you will need to obtain another submission code.
 3. When submitting your paper on CMT,  you need to provide the style checker submission code.
-4. The style checker has a **10MB file size limit**.
+4. The style checker has a **10MB file size limit**. **PDFs above 10MB should be reduced**, for example by reducing the pixel density and/or compression rate of included figures in the main text and supplement.
-**PDFs above 10MB should be trimmed** by removing the supplement before using the style checker.
-(This is only for the purpose of getting the submission code.
-The supplement should be included with the main paper in a **single PDF file** when submitting the camera ready to CMT.)

 You may continue to edit your camera-ready submissions until the camera-ready deadline.